ACCESS-NRI/access-ram3-config-docs/documentation/docs/pages/contributing/index.md

 ### Report a bug or make a suggestion

-Technical issues related to ACCESS-rAM3 are best posted to [github.com/ACCESS-NRI/access-ram3-configs/issues](https://github.com/ACCESS-NRI/access-ram3-configs/issues).
+Technical issues related to ACCESS-rAM3 are best posted on GitHub as an issue to the [access-ram3-config-docs](https://github.com/ACCESS-NRI/access-ram3-config-docs/issues) repository.
 If you would like to discuss the issue first, feel free to post it on the [access hive forum](https://forum.access-hive.org.au/).

 ### ACCESS-rAM3 configuration documentation